How to become a construction manager: Abdullah's story

 - Going into work can be a big step.
 Don't worry – you will gain confidence over time.

-What to expect if you want to be a construction manager
+What to expect if you want to become a construction manager

 - Construction manager salary: £27,000 to £70,000 per year